Hegelim/solveminmax/README.md

 **About**:
-`solve-sum-minmax` is used to solve a sum of min/max equations in python by taking advantage of the powerful sympy library.
+`solve-sum-minmax` is a Python module used to solve a sum of min/max equations by taking advantage of the powerful sympy library.
 For instance, say you want to solve this equation: min(400, 500x) + min(200, 500x) + min(0, 500x) = 700 with the assumption that x is within range (0, 1).
 In Math, the rigorous way would require you to set up all possible conditions, which might result in huge computation.
 Currently, there aren't any available packages in Python that allows you to solve this kind of equation fastly and efficiently.
 Thus, this package is developed to fill the void and hopefully be of use to the broad population.
 ****
 **Quick Start**:
 Let's say you want to solve the equation